MarvinXLII/ScaleneStrategy/README.md

   those you have to keep alive like Dragan, are not always well placed.

+* Some pre-battle cutscenes can be affected by randomizing starting unit and enemy positions in battles.
+It can look bad, but it won't crash the game or interfere with exploration.

-* Some sprite animations had to be modified to allow for shuffling sprites.
-Examples include sprites standing rather than kneeling, and dummy sprites during fighting cutscenes.
+* Some sprite animations had to be modified to allow for shuffling sprites, e.g. not all sprites can kneel and will remain standing.
+You'll also see dummy sprites from time to time, typically sprites during fighting cutscenes.